Neelam48/Mall-Customer-Segmentation/README.md

-# House Grade Prediction

 Business Objective
-- Build a predictive model to determine the Grade of house (The grades are A,B,C,D, and E)
+- To create Customer cluster to identify the different types of customers

 Technical Goals
 - Understand the data very well.
 Do all transformations / data engineering / etc. wherever applicable